Amit-Gabay/Compiler/README.md

 L is an object-oriented programming language (OOP), which is a simplified version of java.

-As part of the compilation process, the L code being translated into an Intermediate Representation code (IR code), which eventually being translated into MIPS assembly.
+As part of the compilation process, the L code being translated into an Intermediate Representation code (IR code), which eventually being translated into MIPS assembly 👨‍💻.

 ### Usage